-The QS Administrator is responsible for overseeing the defining and implementing of an effective document control system.
+The Director of Engineering and Sustainability Administrator is responsible for overseeing the defining and implementing of an effective document control system.
 Environmental document control is maintained in accordance with Trans-Matic's quality system procedures and work instructions as listed below.